timonwong/pyastyle/README.rst

 Upgrade
 -------

-You can upgrade your crypto version with the command:
+You can upgrade your pyastyle version with the command:

 .. code-block:: bash

-    $ pip install --upgrade crypto
+    $ pip install --upgrade pyastyle

 API